noclat/R76/readme.md

 <a name="params-helper"/>
 ## params() or R76::params()
-Return an associative array of the GET parameters, strickly he same as `$_GET` values.
+Return an associative array of the GET parameters, strickly the same as `$_GET` values.

 <a name="verb-helper"/>
 ## verb()